Max Strus NBA Playoffs Player Props: Heat vs. Knicks

 - Strus' Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.

-- Conceding 113.1 points per contest, the Knicks are the 12th-ranked squad in the league defensively.
+- The Knicks are the 12th-best defensive team in the NBA, giving up 113.1 points per contest.

-- The Knicks allow 42 rebounds per contest, ranking seventh in the NBA.
+- On the glass, the Knicks are seventh in the NBA, giving up 42 rebounds per contest.

-- The Knicks concede 25.1 assists per game, 13th-ranked in the NBA.
+- The Knicks give up 25.1 assists per game, 13th-ranked in the league.

-- In terms of 3-pointers, the Knicks are 25th in the league, allowing 13 makes per game.
+- In terms of 3-pointers, the Knicks are 25th in the league, giving up 13 makes per contest.

 Max Strus vs. the Knicks